School dinners and Healthy Eating

 Hot dinners are provided at the school but pupils can choose to bring sandwiches if they so wish.
 However, please note, for safety reasons, no glass bottles are allowed.
 We encourage healthy eating so no sweets are allowed in school.
 The children are supervised during the dinner hour by appointed supervisors and Learning Support Assistants.

-Dinner money is collected by the school secretary on Fridays and is paid a week in advance.
-The money should be put in an envelope noting the pupil’s name, class, the number of days paid for and the total.
-The cost of a school dinner is £2.50/ day.
-Cheques made payable to Cardiff County Council.
+The cost of a school dinner is £2.60/ day.
 The school dinners’ menu is advertised in the ‘Capital Times’ and on the Cardiff County Council Website.

 Once you have decided on your child’s lunchtime arrangement, you must continue with this arrangement for the duration of that week.